What Happens to Your Website When You Quit Blogging?

 Another thing that happens when you stop blogging is your loyal followers start to wonder if everything is okay at home.
 They check your blog and they see nothing new.
 They check your social media feeds and unless you announced it in advance, they see nothing there either.
 They might keep subscribing to your feeds or your RSS, but after a while, they'll realize they haven't seen anything from you in a long time.
 Maybe they'll come back to your site to check and see that you haven't posted.

-Out of Date WordPress
+Out Of Date Wordpress

 When a blog dies, it's only natural to wonder why it died.
 Why did you stop blogging?
 It's often the first sign of monetary troubles.
 Businesses cancel their blogs because their blogs are spending money they don't deem as valuable, compared to other marketing strategies.
 That first act of cutting costs often presages further costs, perhaps internal reorganization, or maybe the eventual sale of the company to another business.